-To help document relevant information about the alarm design, user-defined fields can be setup in SILAlarm to tailor the master alarm database to your requirements.
+To help document relevant information about the alarm design, user-defined fields can be setup in SILalarm to tailor the master alarm database to your requirements.
 For example these fields can be used to record safe operating limits, operating boundaries, equipment constraints (e.g. design, safety, corrosion, process, reliability, environmental), relevant interlocks, or whatever process safety information is required for compliance with OSHA 1910.119.
 This helps to create a consistent reference point for alarm system design and how it relates to operations.
-User Defined fields can be displayed in context during the rationalization process.
+User Defined fields can be assigned at all of the alarm rationalization work process steps.

-Alarm rationalization is an ongoing process that is o en implemented in stages.
+Alarm rationalization is an ongoing process that is often implemented in stages.
 SILAlarm helps manage and track the rationalization status of each alarm.
-Changes to alarm rationalization status (e.g. Under Review, On Hold, Open Action Item, Pending Approval, Approved, etc.) are recorded in a change log, along with relevant comments and the names of the participating rationalization team members.
+Changes to alarm rationalization status (e.g. Under Review, On Hold, Open Action Item, Pending Approval, Approved, etc.) are recorded in a change log, along with relevant comments and the session (including associated team members) during which the alarm status was changed.
 Once approved, alarms become “read only” and cannot be modified without first changing their status.

 To maintain the integrity of the alarm system it is recommended to periodically compare the settings in the master alarm database vs. those in the control system.
-SILAlarm can create a report on demand that identifies any all alarm parameters that are different based on evaluating a snapshot of the engineering configuration.
-Since it does not interface to the runtime database, no OPC interface is required and there is no need to identify which parameters should be included in the comparison.
+SILalarm can create a report on demand that identifies any alarm parameters that are different based on evaluating a snapshot of the engineering configuration.
+The comparison is done independent of the running control system, thereby ensuring that the alarm audit does not interfere with the running process.
 Each change can be reviewed to identify whether it should be accepted, rejected or set for enforcement.
-The differences report can be distributed to plant personnel for o line review and disposition.
+The differences report can be distributed to plant personnel for offline review and disposition.

-SILAlarm’s Alarm List View is the cockpit for managing the master alarm database and the status of the rationalization process.
-This spreadsheet-style viewer can be sorted and filtered to make it easy to segment a large database into small manageable pieces.
-It allows you to view key attributes of each alarm including alarm type, function block type, process area / unit / equipment, enable / disable status, priority and the rationalization status.
+The SILalarm Alarm List View is the cockpit for managing the master alarm database and the status of the rationalization process.
+The viewer can be sorted and filtered to make it easy to segment a large database into small manageable pieces.
+It allows you to view key attributes of each alarm including alarm type, block type, process area / unit / equipment, alarm enable status, priority and the rationalization status.

 The tool also allows you to categorize the source of each alarm for segmentation and tracking purposes.
-For example the source attribute could be used to differentiate the alarm’s origin by control system type (SIS, BPCS, PLC , SCADA), by system (Utilities, Packaging, Production areas, OEM Skid), by S88 Batch construct (Control Module, Phase, Equipment Module) or by type of alarm (Process, Fieldbus, Instrument Diagnostic, System Diagnostic).
+For example the source attribute could be used to differentiate the alarm’s origin by control system type (SIS, BPCS, PLC , SCADA), by system (Utilities, Packaging, Production areas, OEM Skid), by batch construct (Control Module, Phase, Equipment Module) or by type of alarm (Process, Fieldbus, Instrument Diagnostic, System Diagnostic), etc.

-SILAlarm makes it easy to get data in and out for exchange with design tools, the control system configuration, or existing alarm database.
-Alarm information can be imported to SILAlarm in .csv or .xls file formats.
+SILalarm makes it easy to get data in and out for exchange with design tools, the control system configurations, or existing alarm databases.
+Alarm information can be imported to SILalarm.
 Both generic and control-system specific import formats are available.
-Rationalized alarm information can be exported from SILAlarm enabling alarm configuration details to be propagated into the control system without requiring manual reentry of data.
+Rationalized alarm information can be exported from SILalarm enabling alarm configuration details to be propagated into the control system without requiring manual reentry of data.

 Alarm rationalization can be a resource intensive process.
 An effective tool streamlines the process by allowing you to apply the results from one alarm to other similar alarms.

-SILAlarm so ware is available in several different formats including single user licenses, site licenses, and so ware as a service.
-It is also available bundled with the exSILentia® safety lifecycle engineering tool suite.
+SILalarm™ is available on different licensing platforms, including single user licenses, concurrent user licenses, and software as a service.
+SILalarm™ can be licenses individually or in combination with other modules within the exSILentia® suite of lifecycle engineering tools.
 This provides flexibility in how you deploy it and allows you to coordinate / standardize its use between sites.